demisto/content/Packs/FortiSIEM/Integrations/FortiSIEMV2/README.md

 ### fortisiem-watchlist-entry-update
 ***
 Update watchlist entry.
-This command overrides all existing values in the entry?s attribute.
-Please fill all relevant arguments to avoid deletion of data.
+This command overrides all existing values in the entry's attribute.
+Fill in all relevant arguments to avoid deletion of data.

 #### Base Command